Eight benefits of better sleep

+Mums often suffer from a lack of sleep which can lead to extreme exhaustion and tiredness.
+Being tired all the time can have a detrimental effect on our health and happiness.
 There are many factors that can interfere with a good night’s sleep.
-Even if we are no longer night feeding or tending to little wakers in the night, our hectic lives, pressure at work, family circumstances, stress and illness all play havoc with sleep.
+Even if we are no longer night feeding or tending to kids waking in the night, our hectic lives, pressure at work, family circumstances, stress and illness can all lead to poor, broken sleep.

 For most of us it’s not possible to drop everything and implement drastic change, but the benefits of sleep don’t have to be a case of ‘all or nothing’.
-Increasing your sleep by as little as 15 minutes a night can immediately and drastically improve the way you feel and function.
+Increasing your sleep by as little as 15 minutes a night will help.

 1. You will Feel Happier